datagrok-ai/public/help/compute/scripting/getting-started.md

 ## Add inputs

 Template script only shows the alert message.
 Let's edit the script to calculate the sum of the numeric inputs.
-Let's implement this script in Python to demonstrate Datagrok capabilities in working with programming languages.
+We will implement this script in Python to demonstrate Datagrok capabilities in working with different programming languages.

 Create a new Python script, delete the default code (we will explore it later) and insert the following lines to the [header](#review-the-script-header) of the script: